clin1234/clin1234/README.md

 # Hello there.
 (Obvious Star Wars reference) 👋

-- 👯 I’m looking to collaborate on machine learning projects, preferably those that use scikit-learn.
-- 🤔 I’m looking for help with pointers to assembly programming
+- 🤔 I’m looking for help with pointers to assembly programming, specifically x86_64, ARMv8, and POWER10 arches.
-- 📫 How to reach me: clin@rollins.edu
+- 📫 How to reach me: tuug@gmx.us
-- ⚡ Fun fact: favorite show in the 2020 US Presidential Election - _Designated Survivor_.
+- ⚡ Fun fact: my favorite TV show overall is _Designated Survivor_.
 - :grimacing: Would someone please not make btrfs *buggy?!?!*
 - LinkedIn profile: [here](https://www.linkedin.com/in/charlie-lin-8a2a30196)